 And in case you are wondering what diaper bag I use, it is actually a backpack style that is now discontinued from Baby Gap, but similar to THIS ONE.
 Over the years, my favorite diaper bags have been backpacks.
 You don’t have to spend a fortune either.
 Just look for one that has plenty of pockets and is roomy in the interior.

-Once you have this diaper bag loaded, you have to just learn to be in the habit of checking your supplies (or teaching one of you older and more responsible children to check it) and restock as needed.
+Once you have this diaper bag loaded, you have to just learn to be in the habit of checking your supplies (or teaching one of your older and more responsible children to check it) and restock as needed.

 Do it now: